 - Heavy duty scissors- You could opt to use a hack saw or an electric knife to cut the foam, but I have a pair of heavy duty scissors that worked just fine.

-How to make a NO SEW SEAT CUSHION.
+How to make a NO SEW bench SEAT CUSHION or box seat cushion;

 - First, cut the foam to fit your space.